 - Once it’s empty, use a wrench to turn the valve counter-clockwise to remove it.

 - Wrap the threads of the replacement part in plumbers tape.

-- Screw in the new valve by hand until tight.
+- Screw in the new valve by hand until it’s tight.

-- Use your wrench to tighten it more.
+- Use a wrench to tighten it more.
 We recommend a half turn or until you can’t tighten it anymore.

 2. Leaking Pressure Relief Valve

 The pressure relief valve is responsible for regulating your water pressure when the water gets too hot.
-This is an essential feature for safety, so it’s important to make sure it’s working properly.
+This is an essential feature for safety, so it’s important to make sure it works properly.

-The pressure relief valve is found on the top of your unit with a tube that guides water to the floor.
-You’ll know your pressure relief valve is leaking if there’s water on the floor underneath your tank.
+The pressure relief valve is found on the top of your unit with a tube that channels water to the floor.
+You will know your pressure relief valve is leaking if there’s water on the floor beneath your tank.

 - Turn off the power supply.

 - Open the bottom valve and the pressure relief valve for one minute to drain the area.

 - Remove the overflow pipe from the pressure relief valve.

 - Use a pipe wrench to unscrew the old valve.